Yoast/wordpress-seo/readme.txt

 = 13.3 =
 Release Date: March 17th, 2020

 Our current string of releases focusing on improving our code is continuing with Yoast SEO 13.3.
-In this release, for instance, you’ll find a sizable update to how we work with languages.
-In addition, we have a Schema structured data addition and several improvements to how Yoast SEO handles URLs.
+In this release, we have a Schema structured data addition and several improvements to how Yoast SEO handles URLs.
 Read on in [our 13.3 release post](https://yoa.st/release-13-3)!

 Enhancements: